RafaySystems/terraform-provider-rafay/docs/resources/aks_cluster.md

 - `cloudprovider` - (String) The name of the cloud credentials used to create and manage the cluster.
 - `cluster_config` - (Block List, Min: 1) The AKS specific cluster configuration.
 (See [below for nested schema](#nestedblock--spec--cluster_config))
+- `sharing` - (Block List, Max: 1) The sharing configuration for the Cluster.
+Cluster can be shared with one or more projects.
+(See [below for nested schema](#nestedblock--spec--sharing))
 - `type` - (String) The AKS Cluster type.
 The supported value is `aks`.

 ***Optional***